This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Prerequisites: Multiple modules in the list.

-Test case: delete CS2030S
+Test case: delete CS2030S.

-is deleted from the list.
+Expected: The module CS2030S is deleted from the list.
 Details of the deleted module shown in the status message.
 The modules shown in the semester list is updated.

-when it is not in the semester list.
+Test case: delete CS1231S when it is not in the semester list.

 Expected: No module is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-(when the format of the module code to be deleted is incorrect).
+Other incorrect delete commands to try: delete, delete 1234, ... (when the format of the module code to be deleted is incorrect).

 Expected: Similar to previous.